davidefiocco/davidefiocco.github.io/_posts/2021-01-02-nearest-neighbor-search-with-faiss.md

 Such vector representations have interesting properties (think [word2vec](http://www.youtube.com/watch?v=kEMJRjEdNzM&t=1m9s)'s).
 One basic property is that similar vectors (i.e. vectors close to each other according to a given _similarity metric_, like the cosine similarity or the Euclidean distance) represent entities that are somehow closely related to each other.
 This feature is important as it unlocks the possibility of _searching_ for entities relevant for a given query entity.

-As example, let's consider words.
+For example, let's consider words.
 If we want to look up words that are related to a given word (e.g. synonyms), we can

 0. Compute appropriate vector representations $S$ for all words in a vocabulary;
 1. Look up the vector representation `xq` of the query word;